zkayns/btd5hax/README.md

 Some standard cheats made for the Steam version of Bloons TD 5.
 ## monkeylaundering.py
 Changes your Monkey Money to whatever you want.
+## tokens.py
+The same thing as monkeylaundering.py, but with tokens.